 How can you finance HMO conversion?

 Before you start, it is worth checking how many HMOs are in your area as councils do restrict the amount.
-To find out more, you need to check your local areas article 4 directive rules.
+To find out more, you need to check your local area’s article 4 directive rules.

 It’s harder to finance an HMO, so this is why lenders will look for experience, but this doesn’t need to be with HMOs.
 If you can show that you already have landlord experience with single lets or managing properties, also looking after tenants and dealing with voids this will go a long way to helping you finance the work.
-You cannot borrow as much on an HMO as you can on a single let property.
+You cannot borrow as much on an HMO as you can on a single-let property.
 Also, prepare yourself to wait as HMOs take longer to get approved due to the extra paperwork and information required.

 Lenders will check the value of the property against the prices of the area.
 So if there is a significant difference in your expected value, it may affect the ability to get lenders to approve the loan.
 It’s essential to get in touch with the broker as soon as possible.
 Explain to the broker what you are looking to do so they can confirm they believe the property is suitable as an HMO.

-We hope this has piqued your interest in finding more about HMOs and you are now eager to get started.
-HMOs are a great way of maximising the return you receive from your property and also reduce your risk by diversifying your monthly revenue across multiple sources (tenants).
+We hope this has piqued your interest in finding out more about HMOs and you are now eager to get started.
+HMOs are a great way of maximising the return you receive from your property and also reducing your risk by diversifying your monthly revenue across multiple sources (tenants).
 However, HMOs do come with conditions, and you need to do your research before getting involved.
 Learn what regulations are in place for your area as these can differ from councils.
 Also, consult an expert in property conversions and finance regulations, so you are best informed.
 HMO conversions are an exciting venture.
 With the current house prices, they show an area that can only grow in the current economic climate.

 We can help you to secure the right finance for your HMO property.
 Just complete our quick enquiry form here and we will contact you shortly.